A Note on Hilbert's "Geometric" Tenth Problem: Abstract

 \section{Abstract}

-This paper explores the decidability of the existential theory of positive characteristic function fields in the ``geometric" language of rings $\mathcal{L}_F = \{0, 1, +, \cdot, F\}$, with a unary predicate $F$ for nonconstant elements.
+This paper explores undecidability in theories of positive characteristic function fields in the ``geometric" language of rings $\mathcal{L}_F = \{0, 1, +, \cdot, F\}$, with a unary predicate $F$ for nonconstant elements.
 In particular we are motivated by a question of Fehm on the decidability of $\ThE(\fr; \mathcal{L}_F)$; equivalently, that of $\ThE(\fr; \mathcal{L}_r)$ \textit{without} parameters.
-We prove $\ThE(K; \mathcal{L}_F)$ is undecidable in some cases when $K$ has sufficiently high genus, and reprove a result ``approximating'' $\ThE(\fr; \mathcal{L}_F)$ in the style of Koenigsmann and Cornelissen \&\ Zahidi.
-Finally we conclude some undecidability results which are uniform for some classes of function fields.
+We indicate how to generalise existing machinery to prove the undecidability of $\ThAE(K; \mathcal{L}_F)$ without parameters, where $K$ is the function field of a curve over an algebraic extension of $\mathbb{F}_p$, not algebraically closed.
+We discuss the problem (and its geometric implications) further in this context too.